Environmental Measurement and Modeling

 BA Physics, Franklin and Marshall College

-Bradley (Brad) Nicholas joined the Environmental Measurement and Modeling Division at the U.S. DOT Volpe Center in 2020 following 18 years as a noise and vibration consultant at Harris Miller Miller and Hanson, Inc. and three years as a high school physics teacher.
-Since joining the U.S. DOT Volpe Center, he has conducted aviation noise analyses in support of FAA, National Aeronautics and Space Administration (NASA), National Park Service (NPS), and U.S. Fish and Wildlife Service (FWS).
+Bradley (Brad) L. Nicholas joined the Environmental Measurement and Modeling Division at the U.S. DOT Volpe Center in 2020 following 18 years as a noise and vibration consultant at Harris Miller Miller and Hanson, Inc. and three years as a high school physics teacher.
+Since joining the U.S. DOT Volpe Center, Nicholas has conducted aviation noise analyses in support of FAA, National Aeronautics and Space Administration (NASA), National Park Service (NPS), and U.S. Fish and Wildlife Service (FWS).
 These analyses have addressed inputs to FAA’s Aviation Environmental Design Tool (AEDT), aircraft fleet, noise modeling algorithms, wildlife noise exposure, air tours, helicopters, and urban air mobility modeling.

-As a consultant, Nicholas managed 75+ airport noise studies such as 14 CFR Part 150 studies, National Environmental Policy Act (NEPA) environmental assessment noise analyses, airport ground noise studies, helicopter noise assessments, noise measurement programs, environmental reporting projects, and on-call services.
-He developed curriculum and taught over 40 courses in AEDT, the Integrated Noise Model, and airport noise control practices to airports, consultants, FAA, universities, NASA, and international governmental organizations.
+As a consultant, he managed 75+ airport noise studies such as 14 CFR Part 150 studies, National Environmental Policy Act (NEPA) environmental assessment noise analyses, airport ground noise studies, helicopter noise assessments, noise measurement programs, environmental reporting projects, and on-call services.
+Nicholas developed curriculum and taught over 40 courses in AEDT, the Integrated Noise Model, and airport noise control practices to airports, consultants, FAA, universities, NASA, and international governmental organizations.

-Nicholas designed and executed field data collection protocols for aviation flight and ground noise community measurements, aircraft and ground service equipment directivity and spectrum measurements, soundscape binaural recordings, operator procedures surveys, and community attitudes surveys.
-He performed analyses including aviation flight noise modeling, aviation ground noise modeling, airline fleet database analyses, noise model validation statistical analyses, representative flight track tool creation, binaural recording processing, and educational outcomes statistical analyses.
+He designed and executed field data collection protocols for aviation flight and ground noise community measurements, aircraft and ground service equipment directivity and spectrum measurements, soundscape binaural recordings, operator procedures surveys, and community attitudes surveys.
+Nicholas performed analyses including aviation flight noise modeling, aviation ground noise modeling, airline fleet database analyses, noise model validation statistical analyses, representative flight track tool creation, binaural recording processing, and educational outcomes statistical analyses.
 Nicholas’ work supported a broad range of sponsors including airports, utilities, private companies, FAA, the Federal Interagency Committee on Aviation Noise, and the Airport Cooperative Research Program.

 Jason C. Ross, PE